jurgen-kluft/go-keymap-wiz/README.md

 # QMK Keymap Editor

-A simple keymap editor built using the Fyne toolkit.
+A QMK keymap editor that can export keymap.c, layers.h and possibly update your config.h and rules.mk files.

 State:
 - -> Design (currently here)